 Regional and provincial rules

-- • In Alberta, be wary of inconspicuous photo radar units, usually with a police unit parked at side of the highway, but also with mobile units.
-Interestingly, radar and laser detectors are legal in Alberta, but illegal in most other provinces.
+In Alberta, be wary of inconspicuous photo radar units, usually with a police unit parked at the side of the highway, but also with mobile units.
+Radar detectors are illegal in many provinces, so the best way not to be caught is not to speed!

 Signs and symbols